-Students are ineligible to transfer in any undergraduate work toward either a M.A. or Ph.D.
-The limits for the transfer of graduate credits are set forth by the California Education Code and are regulated by the Bureau for Private Postsecondary and Vocational Education.
-(Note: Authority cited, Article 16, 71865, General Provisions a, b1, b2, c, d.).
-The California Institute for Human Science does not evaluate, nor award units of graduate credit based on professional or other experience.

-To transfer credits, the student should submit official transcripts to the Admissions Committee for evaluation and approval, along with the Request to Transfer Courses form.
-This can be done during the first two quarters, but not thereafter.
-To substantiate course content and level, students may be required to submit the college catalog description, course notes and records, texts studied, or a statement from the instructor.
+- Students may request to transfer units from regionally accredited institutions or foreign degrees evaluated as the equivalent of the United States programs. - Course work must be recent enough to be currently valid and relevant to the student's academic and career goals; a ten-year limit is placed on transfer credit. - Request for transfer credit may be submitted during the first two quarters but not thereafter. - Students are ineligible to transfer in any undergraduate work toward the M.A. - Students are ineligible to transfer in any Master's level coursework toward the Ph.D. - The limits for the transfer of graduate credits are set forth by the California Education Code and are regulated by the Bureau for Private Postsecondary and Vocational Education.
+(Note: Authority cited, Article 16, 71865, General Provisions a, b1, b2, c, d.). - The California Institute for Human Science does not evaluate nor award units of graduate credit based on professional or other experience. - To transfer credits, the student should submit official transcripts to the Admissions Committee for evaluation and approval, along with the Request to Transfer Courses form. - To substantiate course content and level, students may be required to submit the college catalog description, course notes, records, texts studied, or a statement from the instructor.